Things to do in Tenterfield

 - Saturday & Sunday: 9.30 am to 4.00 pm

 Aloomba Lavender – Liston

 Located on a working cattle property, Aloomba Lavender is the perfect stopover for coffee and Devonshire tea.
 Guests can wander amongst the lavender, take photos or simply relax with a coffee on the deck and take in the tranquillity!
 Don’t miss the gift shop with the lavender sleep bear and award-winning lavender oil.
-Lunches are available for coaches and large groups (bookings essential).
+Lunches are available for coaches and large groups (bookings are essential).

-The harvest is often late November to mid-December.
+The harvest is often from late November to mid-December.
 Some flowers are usually on display throughout the year.